osm-codes/Sfc4q/README.md

 * **GSfc4q**: the "Generalized Sfc4q" class.

-* **GSfc4qLbl**: a extension to translate keys and IDs into human-readable labels (lbl).
+* **GSfc4qLbl**: a generaliation of GSfc4q,  to translate *key*, *bkey* and cell identifiers (cell IDs) into human-readable labels (lbl).
+To preserve hierarchy, this translation uses the concept of [Sized Natural number](http://osm.codes/_foundations/art1.pdf), implemented in Javascript by the class SizedBigInt.

 * **GSfc4qLbl_Hilbert**: the "concrete class" that implements the [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve).

 * **GSfc4qLbl_Morton**:the "concrete class" that implements the [Morton curve](https://en.wikipedia.org/wiki/Z-order_curve) (also  Z-order curve).

-* **SizedBigInt**: it is a complementar tool for use BigInt (mainly 64 bits unsigned integers) as hierarchical indexes and obtain its string representations.
+**SizedBigInt**: it is a complementar tool for use BigInt (mainly 64 bits unsigned integers) as hierarchical indexes and obtain its string representations.

 See [classes documentation](https://ppkrauss.github.io/Sfc4q/docs/jsDocs).